blargoner/blargoner.github.com/index.md

 ## Philosophy

 Once upon a time I thought I wanted to be a professional philosopher.
-Here are some short papers I wrote during a brief stint in graduate school at [USC][usc]:
+Here are some topics I enjoyed thinking about during a brief stint in graduate school at [USC][usc]:

 - [Kripke on Rigid Designation][phil.kripke]
 - [Quine on Conventionalism][phil.quine]